-&lt;sup>11 See for example, M. Finkbeiner and M. Coltheart (eds), Letter Recognition: from Perception to Representation.
+9 See for example, M. Finkbeiner and M. Coltheart (eds), Letter Recognition: from Perception to Representation.
 Special Issue of the Journal Cognitive Neuropsychology, 2009

-Section In Document Topic Comment/Rational for review/inclusion in list Proposed next step currently in place environments.
-Those considerations apply also to the steps detailed under 2.1.3 "Procedures and Documentation". and in other TLD Before becoming part of the ccNSO PDP WG proposals the results need to be accepted by the membership of the ccNSO PDP WG Once included in the total package it shall be treated in same manner as other proposals (subject to Council and Membership adoption).
+Section In Document Topic Comment/Rational for review/inclusion in list Proposed next step 2.1.2 I Confusing similarity of IDN ccTLD Strings. end-users/registrants are the same customers all over the internet ecosystem - and has such have the same rights, the element of possible confusing similarity between an applied-for TLD must be treated by ICANN the same way, independently from being a cc, g or an IDN TLD.
+This will ensure that the current discriminatory rules for the evaluation of IDN ccTLDs are The confusing similarity review procedures need to be reviewed in depth.
+It needs to be done under a ccNSO PDP and if feasible the ccNSO will need to coordinate with the GNSO work in this area.
+Mechanism to coordinate is through a coordination committee/working party.
+This model is light weight, without the burden of a Crosscommunity working group.
+The results will feed into each of the PDPs.
+Membership is from the ccNSO PDP and GNSO PDP WG membership with membership open to interested groups.
+Before becoming part of the ccNSO PDP WG proposals the results need to be accepted by the membership of the ccNSO PDP WG Once included in the total package it shall be treated in same manner as other proposals (subject to Council and Membership adoption).
 Rationale: Confusing similarity review is currently part of both of IDN ccTLD and new gTLD processes and policy proposals.
 Over time the methods, criteria and procedures have evolved differently.

-The ccNSO Proposals are part of the original recommended policy and need to be updated through a ccNSO PDP.
+Section In Document Topic Comment/Rational for review/inclusion in list Proposed next step The ccNSO Proposals are part of the original recommended policy and need to be updated through a ccNSO PDP.